-Home equity is increasing in the US, interest rates are still extremely low, and thousands of homeowners are taking advantage!
+Home equity is increasing in the U.S., while interest rates are still extremely low, thousands of homeowners are taking advantage of the equity in their home!
 Find out how you can exchange home equity for cash with a second mortgage or home equity line of credit (HELOC).

 Home mortgage loan requirements have changed.
 New programs are available, minimum credit scores are coming down, and more applicants are being approved!
 Click here for the latest mortgage news and current mortgage rates.

 To compare mortgage loans, borrowers consider interest rates, terms, characteristics and costs, and other factors that might apply to their individual situations.